 The devil is in the details.
 A thorough set of specifications can help everyone on the project reduce costs, wasted time, and disputes.
 The more information provided, the better the chance of work getting done correctly.
 As a result, correct work means fewer defects, which means fewer change orders which means fewer disputes over additional compensation.

 Furthermore, having a clear set of specifications using the MasterFormat divisions helps facilitate coordination and communication between all project participants.
-There will be a substantial decrease in the time spent on requests for clarifications concerning materials or installation.
+There will be a substantial decrease in the time spent on requests for substitutions or clarifications concerning materials or installation.
 Lastly, when provided in advance, a solid set of specs can lead to more accurate bids, resulting in fewer cost overruns.

 Types of Construction Contract Specifications

 Generally, there are three different types of construction specifications found in contracts: prescriptive specifications, performance specifications, and proprietary specifications.

 Prescriptive specifications provide step-by-step details and instructions on how the types of materials to be used and the desired installation methods.
 However, these types of specs can be split into three subcategories.